 For additional information, see Drop for Non-Payment and Late Fee Payment Deadline.

 The right to attend University classes is limited to registered students who are properly enrolled in the class through regular or open enrollment.
 At the instructor's discretion, individuals who are not registered students can be allowed to audit classes.
-Instructors who allow people to audit classes should clearly define the extent to which they want the auditors to participate in the class.
+Instructors who allow such individuals to audit classes should clearly define the extent to which they expect the auditors to participate in the class.
 Students with an incomplete in a course who wish to audit another offering of the course do not need to register for it again.